 Residents are each given MKSAP Complete (books and online access).

 In addition to these foundations, our program also has an additional Board Review Course for residents in the spring of each academic year, to aid in their board preparation.
-This board preparation series is focused on the ABIM examination, and is taught by our academic faculty in general internal medicine and each specialty.
+This board preparation series is focused on the ABIM examination and is taught by our academic faculty in General Internal Medicine and each specialty.

-It is case and question based, interactive, and personalized for each PGY-3 class; the focus of topics for the course is based on data regarding the areas of strength and weakness of the current PGY-3 class from their standardized In-Training Examination taken earlier in the year.
+It is case and question based, interactive, and personalized for each PGY-3 class.
+The focus of topics for the course is based on data regarding the areas of strength and weakness of the current PGY-3 class from their standardized In-Training Examination taken earlier in the year.

-In 2020, our spring Board Review Course encompassed 24 conference sessions, all taught by different academic faculty from each specialty.
+Starting in 2020, our spring Board Review Course encompassed 24 conference sessions, all taught by different academic faculty from each specialty.
 Residents of each PGY level are welcome and encouraged to attend.
 This course is adjusted and improved each year by asking for feedback from our graduated residents, after they take their ABIM examination.

 Residents also have more impromptu discussions on patients or salient clinical topics.

 In 2021, we initiated BeaST mode teaching.
 Residents work with faculty to develop a 10 minute high impact, evidence-based, board relevant topic.
 A panel of faculty evaluates each speaker, give verbal feedback, and ultimately, choose a winner.
 The residents also pick a “viewers-choice” award.
 Topics have included: asthma, SIBO, pneumonia, Barret’s esophagus, hepatorenal syndrome, and GERD.

 Each year, the rising PGY2s participate in a R2 Leadership Retreat.
 The goals of this leadership retreat is to: